What’s the reason you go to the gym and follow a diet plan?

 In this article, we answer the question ‘can you burn fat and build muscle simultaneously?’.
 We look at the process of burning fat and building muscle.
 We also identify common pitfalls and the best practice to achieve the goal of improving aesthetics.

-A lot of the best practice and anecdotes come from the world of bodybuilding.
-If you’re put off by that, just bear in mind that the science and physiology is the same for almost everyone.
+A lot of the best practices and anecdotes come from the world of bodybuilding.
+If you’re put off by that, just bear in mind that science and physiology are the same for almost everyone.
 The recomposition practices will work for you regardless of your goals or current status.

 Is body recomp possible?

 You can burn fat and build muscle simultaneously, but only if the conditions are right.
 Here are the groups that are able to burn fat and build muscle at the same time.

 New to training